 Despite its compact size, this accordion delivers.
 The handmade reeds offer plenty of volume and a beautiful tone.
 The high notes are bright, responsive and easy to play.

 Paddy Clancy is an expert tuner who offers his accordions in a variety of tunings.
 I would argue his preference errs on the wetter side though.
 (Nothing wrong with that.)
-He will happily tune his instruments to customer specifications however.
+Although, he will happily tune his instruments to customer specifications.

 Prices start as low as €2,000 for used models, but I would highly recommend ordering directly from Paddy himself.
 He does occasionally offer his own models second hand.
 A fully customised box can still come in cheaper than some of the higher end Castagnari or Saltarelle accordions which can cost upwards of €4,000.